-The first step is deciding whether you want to hire a professional DJ or whether you want to tackle the job yourself.
-DJ’s will cost you a pretty penny, but they are professionals for a reason and will take a lot of time and stress off of your plate.
-They’ll handle the logistics, the timing, the MC’ing, and pretty much all the dirty work.
-On the other hand, for all my DIY brides out there, you might enjoy the task of putting together a set-list from scratch, compiling all of your favorite classic love songs, and having total control over what does and does not play.
-If that’s the route you decide to take, there’s a few different options in doing so.
+The first step is deciding whether you want to hire a professional DJ or tackle the job yourself.
+DJ’s will cost you a pretty penny, but they are professionals for a reason and will take time and stress off your plate.
+They’ll handle the logistics, timing, MC’ing, and pretty much all the dirty work.
+On the other hand, you might enjoy the task of putting together a set-list from scratch, compiling all of your favorite classic love songs, and having total control over what songs play.
+(Tip: We recommend using Spotify to make your wedding playlist!)

 Side note: If you’re skipping out on a DJ, someone will have to be in control of the playlists throughout the event.
 Make sure it’s someone who you can depend on and maybe test out a few run-throughs before the big day!

-Whether you’re making your set list from scratch or hiring a DJ to do the work for you, it’s always fun to add a personal touch to things.
-As a soon-to-be bride, you’ve probably heard random songs here and there and thought, “that’d be great for the wedding!”
+Whether you’re making a list from scratch or hiring a DJ, it’s always fun to add a personal touch.
+As a soon-to-be bride or groom, you’ve probably heard random songs and thought, “that’d be great for the wedding!”
 From classic love songs to Top 40 hits, this is your chance to put together a list of songs that you’d love to be played on your big day!

-Ask for requests.
-You’ve probably seen this method done at either a wedding you’ve attended, on wedding blog, or even on Pinterest.
-Couples are reaching out to their guests to ask them what they’d like to hear at the wedding.
+You’ve probably either seen or heard of this method at either a wedding you’ve attended or on TikTok.
+Couples reach out to their guests to ask them what they’d like to hear at the wedding.
 Smart, right?
-Some couples like to plan ahead by adding a “Song Request” line to their RSVP’s, while others leave it completely up to the guests by leaving music request cards on the DJ booth or dinner tables.
+Some couples like to plan ahead by adding a “Song Request” to their RSVPs, while others leave it completely up to the guests by leaving music request cards on the DJ booth or dinner tables.

 If you’re making the set list on your own, make sure to include PLENTY of music.
 Depending on the length of the reception, think 3-5 hours worth.
 Don’t forget to include a few extra songs for each event just in case the cocktail hour or processional goes a little long or is delayed.